MichaelViuff/SDJ2/03 Observer Pattern/README.md

 ![SceneBuilderChartsScreenshot](https://github.com/MichaelViuff/SDJ2/blob/main/03%20Observer%20Pattern/Images/SceneBuilderChartsScreenshot.png)

-The uploaded class [`DataModel`](https://github.com/MichaelViuff/SDJ2/blob/main/03%20Observer%20Pattern/Examples/DataModel.java) will calculate three values: red, green, yellow.
+The uploaded class [`DataModel`](https://github.com/MichaelViuff/SDJ2/blob/main/03%20Observer%20Pattern/Examples/DataModel.java) will calculate three values: red, green, blue.
 The sum will always be 100.
 The numbers will be recalculated every second.

 Start by creating a `Main` class and create a new `Thread` for the `DataModel` and `start()` it.
 Verify that it prints a new set of values to the console every second.